telerik/blazor-docs/components/treelist/filter/overview.md

 ## Filter Descriptors

-The filtering criteria for each filtered field are stored in an individual [`CompositeFilterDescriptor`]({%slug common-features-descriptors%}#filtering).
+You can get the applied filtering criteria for each filtered field.
+Use the [TreeList state]({%slug treelist-state%}) to obtain the user input, the filter operator and other filtering properties.
+Find out how in the [Data Operation Descriptors article]({%slug common-features-descriptors%}#filtering).

 ## Customize The Filter Editors